-Professionals often recommend mandrel bending as the safest way to bend a tube without harming it.
-Due to the hype around the topic, people often ask ‘what is mandrel bending?’ and ‘how to apply mandrel bends in pipe bending?’.
+Professionals often recommend mandrel bending as the safest method of making a bend in a tube/pipe without harming it.
+But what is mandrel bending, and how do you make mandrel bends in pipe bending.

 What is Mandrel Bending?

-Mandrel bend is a common type of rotary draw bending technique.
-It is a process where a solid rod is put into a tube or pipe during the bending.
-The solid rod strengthens the pipe so it does not collapse during bending.
+It is a popular rotary draw bending technique – a process in which a solid rod is put into a tube or pipe during bending.
+The solid rod strengthens the tube/pipe and prevents collapse while making the mandrel bend.

-When a pipe is bent, the outer radius of the bend stretches the material, thinning the layer.
-On the shorter side of the bend, the material gets accumulated.
-This results in the possibility of tearing of the longer side and ripples on the shorter side.
+When a pipe is bent, the outer radius of the bend stretches the material, thinning it.
+The material accumulates on the shorter side of the bend area.
+The result is typically tearing in the longer side and ripples in the shorter side.

-Mandrel bending works by adding physical strength to the pipe to eliminate backpressure and the possibility of pipe collapse.
+Mandrel bending adds physical strength to the pipe to eliminate backpressure and pipe collapse.

 The solid tool inserted inside the tube or pipe is called a mandrel.
-Choosing the right mandrel is important for a good mandrel bend.
-A hard mandrel (such as a steel rod) is preferred for soft tubes, and a soft mandrel is preferred for hard tubes.
+Choosing the ideal mandrel is important to achieve a good mandrel bend.
+A hard mandrel (such as a steel rod) is preferred for soft tubes.
+A soft mandrel is preferred for hard tubes.

-Once the bending is completed, the mandrel is extracted from the tube with a mandrel extraction process.
+Once the bending is completed, the mandrel is extracted from the tube.

-The choice of material for the mandrel depends on the material of the tube.
-Some common options are:
+The choice of material for the mandrel depends on the tube.
+Some popular options are:

-- A mandrel of steel or chrome is used if the tube is made of copper, aluminum, bronze, or steel.
+- A steel or chrome mandrel for copper, aluminum, bronze, or steel tubes.

 The Importance of Mandrel Bending

-- Bending Thin Tubing: Using a mandrel is the most crucial requirement, especially when bending thin tubes.
-Thin tube bending can be challenging for beginners and professionals alike since the walls tend to break under high distress.
-A mandrel makes the job doable with ease, preventing breaking.
+- Bending Thin Tubing: This can be challenging for beginners and professionals since the walls tend to break under high stress.
+A mandrel makes the job easy and prevents the tube from breaking.

-- High Bend Angle: Mandrels are also indispensable when bending at a high angle or making multiple bends in a single tube.
+- High Bend Angle: Mandrels are also indispensable when bending at a high angle or making multiple bends in a tube/pipe.

 Applications of Mandrel Bending

-Mandrel bending is used for many parts in a lot of different applications.
-Some of these applications are:
+Mandrel bending is used for many parts in various applications.

-- Automotive: The automotive industry uses mandrel bending a lot, especially when it comes to bending the exhaust systems of vehicles.
+- Automotive: Mandrel bending is a method used for bending the exhaust systems of vehicles.

-- Gym: Used in making gym equipment such as lifting machines, rods, and more.
+- Gym: Special mandrels are designed for making gym equipment such as lifting machines, rods, and more.

 How to Do Mandrel Bending?